bjornicus/orbitalboardgame/README.md

 ###Mining ship:
 <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/class-marker1.png" width="100" height="100" />

-* Search the empty (no planets, stations, or infestors) space your ship occupies for resources by Rolling the die.
-A resource is discovered if the number rolled is less than or equal to the orbit number (e.g. 1 for innermost, 4 four outermost)
+* Search the empty (no planets, stations, or infestors) space your ship occupies for resources by spinning the resource spinner.
+A resource is discovered if the spinner points to the resource are searching for, which depends on which ring you are currently in:
     * Metals <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/metal-token.png" width="50" height="50" class="circle" /> can be found in the inner ring.
     * Helium <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/helium-token.png" width="50" height="50" class="circle" /> can be found in the third ring.
     * Ice <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/ice-token.png" width="50" height="50" class="circle" /> can be found in the outer ring.
     * If a resource is discovered, place a matching resource token in your cargo hold
 * Extract resources from the planet you are orbiting (if not infested).
 One resource per card
     * Water from the outermost planet
-    * Helium 3 from the third planet
+    * Helium from the third planet
     * Metals from the innermost planet
 * Build storage ring on the space your ship occupies, as long as it does not already have a ring or other station.
 Cost: <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/metal-token.png" width="50" height="50" class="circle" />.
 * Upgrade a storage ring to a fuel depot.
 Cost: <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/helium-token.png" width="50" height="50" class="circle" /> + <img src="https://rawgithub.com/bjornicus/orbitalboardgame/master/helium-token.png" width="50" height="50" class="circle" />.